IsaiahGrace/isaiahgrace.github.io/mips-cpu/isa.md

 ---

 # The Instruction Set
 The foundation of any CPU design is the Instruction Set Architecture (ISA).
 This is the first choice a computer architect must make and will influence everything that follows.
 The ISA is the set of instructions that the CPU is capable of executing.
 Programs may be written directly using these instructions (Assembly), or by using a compiler that translates a high level language (like C) into these instructions.
 I could create my own ISA and build a computer around it, but no compilers would be able to create programs for my CPU to run.
 Thus, great care must be taken when selecting an ISA.
-The course staff made this design for us and opted for a slightly modified MIPS ISA.
+The course staff at Purdue opted for a slightly modified MIPS ISA.
 MIPS is a Reduced Instruction Set Computer (RISC) architecture that attempts to simplify and reduce the set of instructions that hardware engineers must implement.
 RISC architectures have some great benefits compared to Complex Instruction Set Computers (CISC).
 For example MIPS only has four instructions that modify memory (RAM), two types of load, and two types of save.
 This massively simplifies our work at the expense of increasing the number of instructions needed to accomplish a task.
 That's an okay trade-off because the compiler will typically do all that heavy lifting for us.
 The C code will look identical across different ISAs.

 # Why not RISC-V?